LoHan: Low-Cost High-Performance Framework to Fine-Tune 100B Model on a Consumer GPU: Evaluation

-Figure~\ref{fig:4090_tflops} shows the throughput when fine-tuning the 13B model on RTX 4090.
-The figure does not include Colossal-AI since Colossal-AI fails to train the model on RTX 4090. \SystemName{} achieves 156 TFLOPS, which is 2.36$\times$ and 3.47$\times$ improvements over ZeRO-Offload and ZeRO-Infinity.
-Colossal-AI fails to run because Colossal-AI does not offload activation checkpoints, thus requiring larger GPU memory space than the 24GB memory capacity of RTX 4090.
+Figure~\ref{fig_exp_thpt_13b_4090} shows the throughput when fine-tuning the 13B model on RTX 4090.
+We observe that \SystemName{} achieves 2.32$\times$, 3.46$\times$, and 8.02$\times$ higher throughput over ZeRO-Offload, ZeRO-Infinity, and Colossal-AI, respectively.
+The figure does not include FlashNeuron which fails to fine-tune the model on RTX 4090, because it only offloads activation checkpoints to SSDs while keeping massive model states in GPU memory, thus requiring much larger GPU memory space than the 24GB memory capacity of RTX 4090.

-Figure~\ref{fig:175b_tflops} shows \SystemName's throughput when fine-tuning a 175B model on A100-80GB and RTX 4090.
-All three baselines fail to fine-tune the 175B model under our hardware settings.
-On A100-80GB, \SystemName{} achieves a throughput of 173 TFLOPS, while on the smaller 13B model, it maintains 86\% of this high throughput.
-On RTX 4090, \SystemName{} achieves a throughput of 86 TFLOPS, while on the 13B model, it maintains 55\% of this throughput.
-Due to the GPU memory limitation, the supported batch size is relatively small compared to fine-tuning a 13B model, which limits the GPU throughput.
-This leaves the potential for further optimizations.
-However, compared to ZeRO-Infinity's throughput training the 13B model on RTX 4090, which is only 45 TFLOPS, this is still a considerable throughput.

-Figure~\ref{fig_bigger_models} show \SystemName{}'s throughput when fine-tuning larger GPT-3 models on A100-80GB.
-With a batch size of 64, \SystemName{} achieves 168, 163 TFLOPS fine-tuning 276B and 412B models respectively.
-This is not a significant drop compared to fine-tuning the 175B model.
+Figure~\ref{fig_exp_thpt_13b_3090} shows the throughput when fine-tuning the 13B model on RTX 3090. \SystemName{} achieves 1.57$\times$, 2.48$\times$, and 4.72$\times$ improvements over ZeRO-Offload, ZeRO-Infinity, and Colossal-AI, respectively, showing a similar trend as on 4090.

+\textbf{Throughput w.r.t.
+Model Size. } We compare the maximum TFLOPS of \SystemName{}, ZeRO-Infinity, and ZeRO-Offload fine-tuning different models on 4090, as shown in Figure~\ref{fig_exp_thpt_wrt_model_size}, where the green line indicates the peak FLOPS measured by benchmarking a transformer block inside the GPU without any PCIe traffic.

+We observe that \SystemName{} achieves 90\%\textasciitilde 95\% of peak FLOPS when the model size is smaller than 70B, while the baselines achieve only 40\% at most. \SystemName{} maintains a relatively small 53\% of peak FLOPS when fine-tuning a 175B model, because a single layer of a large model has a large size of parameters and activations, thus the allowable batch size is small to fit in limited GPU memory.
+However, this is still significantly higher than ZeRO-Infinity at its maximum FLOPS.

-In summary, \SystemName{} is able to fine-tune GPT-3 175B on RTX 4090 while the baselines aren't.
-When fine-tuning the same model on the same GPU, \SystemName{} achieves significantly higher throughput than the baselines, indicating that \SystemName{} enables efficient fine-tuning on large-scale models.
+\textbf{Conclusion. } \SystemName{} can fine-tune the 175B model on RTX 4090 while the baselines cannot.
+Besides, \SystemName{} achieves significantly higher throughput than the baselines, indicating that \SystemName{} enables efficient fine-tuning on large-scale models.